Venue & General Information

 Cleaning, Hygiene & Waste

 Exhibitors should consider providing hand sanitiser and/or hand washing facilities within the stand design.
-All high touch points e,g, counters, meeting tables, shared equipment, should be regularly cleaned with appropriate cleaning materials during build, show open and breakdown.
+All high touch points e,g, counters, meeting tables, shared equipment, should be regularly cleaned with appropriate cleaning materials during build, show open and dismantling.

 It is essential that all relevant H&S regulations and control measures are in place for the use and storage of hand sanitiser.
 If you plan to have large quantities over 50L please contact the organiser.